TirelessClock/GSoC24-Final-Report/README.md

 ## Abstract

 For GSoC'24, my project `Implementing XGBoost` was approved by mlpack.
-In this project, I aimed to implement the popular XGBoost and Gradient Boosting algorithms inside mlpack.
+XGBoost (by Tianqi Chen et al.), short for eXtreme Gradient Boosting, became famous for its efficiency and speed, gaining traction for its performance in hackathons and ML competitive circles.
+As the name indicates, XGBoost was built on the Gradient Boosting framework, providing a number of additional features that optimised its performance.

+## Goal

+The goal of this project was to finish the XGBoost implementation inside of mlpack.
+Additionally, I aimed at implementing the Gradient Boosting algorithm, as well as make any relevant improvements on the mlpack's tree ensemble.

+## Result

+A fully functional `XGBoost` and `GradBoosting` classes were implemented and thoroughly tested.
+Built an `XGBTree` class as a